-- NAA Latino asset managers in private equity represent over $10 Billion in aggregate assets under management, as compared to under $500 Million reported in the NAA White Paper in 2003.
+- NAA Latino asset managers in private equity represent over $40 billion in aggregate assets under management, as compared to under $500 million reported in the NAA White Paper in 2003.

-- Ten NAA member firms managing over $1 Billion in assets each will be recognized during the Wall Street Summit.
-Together, these firms manage over $20 Billion in assets and range across asset classes, including private equity, real estate, hedge funds and public markets.
+- Twelve NAA member firms have $1 billion in AUM.
+Together, these firms manage over $48 billion and range across asset classes, including private equity, real estate, hedge funds and public markets.

-While this signals to significant progress in the participation of Latino and diverse firms in asset management, there is a lot of advancement to be made as we consider the US capital pool of over $40 Trillion.
+While this signals to significant progress in the participation of Latino and diverse firms in asset management, there is a lot of advancement to be made as we consider the US Money Management capital pool of over $45 Trillion.

 Recommendations to Pension Institutions on Implementation and Management of an Emerging Diverse Managers Program:

 Develop a strong emerging managers program plan with top management buy-in, clear objectives and well structured emerging manager definitions pertinent to each asset class

 Engage diverse consultants, advisors, manager of managers and fund of funds with proven track records of relationships and success in investing with Latino and emerging firms, and monitor their performance in delivering on emerging managers mandates

 Develop a cadre of diverse managers across asset classes with proven track records and /or newly-formed diverse teams that are applying prior success and experience